VAST Management System (VMS)

 SSO and identity provider integration

 Dedicated VAST supports SSO and SAML-based integration with external identity providers.
-This allows you to federate VAST user authentication against your existing IdP rather than managing credentials natively in VMS.
+This lets you federate VAST user authentication against your existing IdP rather than managing credentials natively in VMS.
 Supported identity providers include Okta, Azure Active Directory, and any SAML 2.0-compliant provider.
 For IdP configuration procedures, see the VAST Administrator’s Guide.QoS and quotas

 You have full access to the VAST monitoring stack for cluster-level alerting and observability.
 CoreWeave provides dashboards for cluster monitoring.
-For hardware-level alerts, CoreWeave and VAST handle monitoring and remediation; you do not need to configure hardware health checks.
-The following table summarizes monitoring responsibilities:| Area | Responsible party |
+For hardware-level alerts, CoreWeave and VAST handle monitoring and remediation.
+You don’t need to configure hardware health checks.
+The following table summarizes which party is responsible for each monitoring area, so you can plan where to focus your own configuration and alerting effort:| Area | Responsible party |

 |---|---|